lsst/obs_rubinGenericCamera/doc/lsst.obs.rubinGenericCamera/index.rst

 If you have some data but no ``butler`` (not a typical situation, but one facing the developers of new obs-packages), these are the steps required to get as far as running the ISR.

-Start with some environment variables (my data's at USDF):
+Start with some environment variables (my data's at USDF), and a list of the instruments to process:

 .. code-block:: sh